aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/developer-guide/working-with-form-fields/working-with-textboxes/update-textbox-field-information-in-a-pdf-document/_index.md

 ---

 # **Introduction**
-Aspose.PDF Cloud allows you to readf TextBox fields from a PDF Document.
+Aspose.PDF Cloud allows you to read TextBox fields from a PDF Document.
 The Aspose.PDF Cloud API provides the following methods
 ### **API Information**

 |**API**|**Type**|**Description**|**Swagger Link**|